robeanobug/ruby-odin-project/README.md

 # ruby-odin-project

-This is where I post assignments for the Odin Project while learning Roby.
+This is where I post assignments for the Odin Project while learning Ruby.